dm13450/dm13450.github.io/_posts/2018-06-12-Isle-of-Man-TT.md

 vary over time.
 This leads to a general additive model (GAM).
 This is easily implemented by using `rstanarm` which acts as an excellent front end for doing common regression models using Stan.
 Before we model the data, we must add a time index to the data.
-In this case we the amount of time that has elapsed since 1900.
+In this case we adjust by the amount of time that has elapsed since 1900.

 ``` r